 There’s a reason why cloches are not as popular today as they were in the past.
 Frankly, we now have better solutions.
 Our modern-day row covers, such as clear plastic for warming or pest preventing fabric, are mainly an adaptation of the cloches.
 These are easier to use and less costly on a large scale.

 Cloches, particularly the glass style with knobs, can actually damage plants.
-The knob acts like a magnifying glass in sunlight and can burn plants.
+The knob acts as a magnifying glass in sunlight and can burn plants.
 Glass cloches also trap in humidity and moisture, creating droplets of water that serve as mini-magnifying glasses.

 Additionally, good air circulation is critical for healthy plant growth.
 Many styles of glass and plastic cloches trap air close to the soil.
 To avoid damaging the plant, cloches must be removed for part of each day to allow the plants to breathe.
 Watering plants can also be more difficult with cloches.